codeherald/documentation/quickstart.md

 ![New rule name](images/quickstart/new-rule-name.png ':size=600x213')

 Now, let's add some conditions.
-CodeHerald literally listens to Github Webhooks, so you could, in theory, work out which condition fields mean which webhook fields.
+CodeHerald literally listens to GitHub Webhooks, so you could, in theory, work out which condition fields mean which webhook fields.
 Leave **Match** as "*All Conditions*", and let's add a couple of conditions: